 The short answer is that by using in-network providers, you can get higher quality care for a lower cost.
 And if you know where to look and who to ask, you can figure out which doctors are in your health plan’s network without much hassle.

 Insurance companies want their members to get the best possible care at the best possible price.
-Most insurance companies, including HealthPartners, review patient surveys, claims info and overall health care data to carefully select doctors, nurses and other clinicians for their members’ care.
+Most insurance companies, including HealthPartners, review patient surveys, claims information and overall health care data to carefully select doctors, nurses and other clinicians for their members’ care.

 Insurance companies make special price arrangements with these selected providers, who agree to be on a unique provider list.
 That list is part of your insurance plan, called a network.
 When you visit in-network providers, you receive services at a discounted price.